Position: Towards Responsible Evaluation for Text-to-Speech: Level Two: Ensuring Comparability, Standardization, and Transferability in TTS Evaluation

 \paragraph{Inference Tasks} Inference tasks to evaluate zero-shot TTS are also fragmented.
 VALL-E~\cite{valle} introduced two tasks, \textit{Continuation}, which uses the first three seconds of an utterance as a prompt and continues the speech, and \textit{Cross-Sentence}, which prompts with a full utterance from the same speaker.
 However, later work such as E2 TTS~\cite{e2tts} redefines the \textit{Continuation} task by using the last three seconds of a truncated segment as the prompt.
 These inconsistencies in task definition lead to incomparable evaluation results across different works.

-\paragraph{SIM} The computation of SIM scores also varies across studies.
+\paragraph{SIM} The computation of SIM scores varies across studies.
 SIM-o measures the similarity between the synthesized speech and the original prompt, while SIM-r measures the similarity between the synthesized speech and the reconstructed prompt.
 SIM-r is not comparable across systems using different reconstruction methods.
-Even for SIM-o, evaluation practices differ.
-VALL-E~\cite{valle} excludes the prompt segment from the synthesized audio when computing similarity, whereas VALL-E 2~\cite{valle2} includes the prompt in both the synthesized and reference speech.
-As detailed in Appendix~\ref{sec:simo_variants}, this leads to incomparability across different works.
+Evaluation practices for SIM-o also differ: VALL-E~\cite{valle} excludes the prompt segment when computing similarity, while VALL-E 2~\cite{valle2} includes the prompt.
+As detailed in Appendix~\ref{sec:simo_variants}, these differences lead to incomparability across works.

 \paragraph{MOS} Widely adopted MOS evaluations frequently depart from recommended standards.
 While ITU-T P.808~\cite{opensourceoimplementationitut} provides detailed protocols for conducting listening tests, many studies refer to MOS without reporting essential details, including rating scale definitions, rater calibration, playback conditions, and whether listeners rated naturalness or overall quality.
 Such inconsistencies reduce the reliability and comparability of MOS scores.